pingcap/dm/roadmap.md

 ## Primary Focus

+- Make DM stable to use: all bugs with [`severity/major`](https://github.com/pingcap/dm/issues?q=is%3Aissue+is%3Aopen+label%3Aseverity%2Fmajor) or [`severity/moderate`](https://github.com/pingcap/dm/issues?q=is%3Aissue+is%3Aopen+label%3Aseverity%2Fmoderate) label must be fixed, and it's better to fix bugs with [`severity/minor`](https://github.com/pingcap/dm/issues?q=is%3Aissue+is%3Aopen+label%3Aseverity%2Fminor) label too.
-- Make DM easy to use: there are a lot of usability issues that have been spat out for up to a year!
-We need to address at least known usability issues.
+- Make DM easy to use: continue to improve usability and optimize user experience.
-- DM 2.0 GA: DM 2.0 (supports High Availability and better shard DDL replication) has taken so long and no GA, it’s time to GA delivery.

 ## Usability Improvement

-- [ ] solve known usability issue (continuous work)
+- [ ] bring relay log support back in v2.0 [#1234](https://github.com/pingcap/dm/issues/1234)
-  - What: solve usability issues recorded in [the project](https://github.com/pingcap/dm/projects/3)
-  - Why: a lot of usability issues that have been not resolved yet, we need to stop user churn
+  - What: binlog replication unit can read binlog events from relay log, as it did in v1.0
+  - Why:
+    - AWS Aurora and some other RDS may purge binlog ASAP, but full dump & import may take a long time
+    - some users will create many data migration tasks for a single upstream instance, but it's better to avoid pull binlog events many times
+- [ ] support to migration exceeded 4GB binlog file automatically [#989](https://github.com/pingcap/dm/issues/989)
+  - What: exceeded 4GB binlog file doesn't interrupt the migration task
+  - Why: some operations (like `DELETE FROM` for many rows, `CREATE TABLE new_tbl AS SELECT * FROM orig_tbl`) in upstream may generated large binlog files
 - [ ] better configuration file [#775](https://github.com/pingcap/dm/issues/775)
   - What: avoid misusing for configuration files
   - Why: many users meet problem when write configuration file but don’t know how to deal with it
+- [ ] solve other known usability issues (continuous work)
+  - What: solve usability issues recorded in [the project](https://github.com/pingcap/dm/projects/3)
+  - Why: a lot of usability issues that have been not resolved yet, we need to stop user churn

 ## New features